 AUDIE CORNISH, HOST:

 The Philadelphia area is home to more than 55,000 people of Ukrainian ancestry.
-NPR's Jeff Brady reports the community is holding rallies and lobbying their members of Congress.
+NPR's Jeff Brady reports the community is holding rallies, and lobbying their members of Congress.

-(SOUNDBITE OF MUSIC)
+(SOUNDBITE OF RALLY)

 UNIDENTIFIED GROUP: (Singing in foreign language)

-BRADY: As the song ends, a man shouts glory to Ukraine, and the crowd responds glory to the heroes.
+BRADY: As the song ends, a man shouts, glory to Ukraine!
+And the crowd responds, glory to the heroes!

 UNIDENTIFIED GROUP: (Speaking in foreign language)

 BRADY: Some at this rally were born in Ukraine.
 Others trace their ties through parents and grandparents.
-Christina Chorpeda(ph) says her family left when she was a toddler, but she still visits Ukraine often.
+Christina Czorpita says her family left when she was a toddler, but she still visits Ukraine often.

-OSA BAROSHKA: He is an anti-democratic tyrant who listens to the commands of Putin.
+OSIP ROSHKAU: He is an anti-democratic tyrant who listens to the commands of Putin.